vega/vega-lite/site/docs/tooltip.md

 permalink: /docs/tooltip.html
 ---

 Tooltip can provide details of a particular data point on demand.
-There are two ways to create a tooltip in Vega-Lite.
+Tooltips are created with the `tooltip` channel.
+By default, the renderer will generate tooltips via native HTML ["title" attribute](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/title).

 ## Documentation Overview
 {:.no_toc}